Click here to read this article written by Rod Turner for Forbes.

 The Chicken Soup For The Soul Entertainment (NASDAQ:CSSE) Reg A+ IPO of four weeks ago and the Arcimoto IPO are both good examples of companies with strong consumer appeal which improves the likelihood of success in Reg A+ offerings as described above.
 There are three or four consumer appealing Reg A+ offerings that aspire to list on the NASDAQ or the NYSE in the pipeline for the coming months, so market permitting, we may see further gains in momentum for Reg A+ into the first quarter of 2018.

 Disclosure: I hosted the offering on Manhattan Street Capital's website.
-Arcimoto was not charged for this service.
+See the Manhattan Street Capital fees for this offering

 Rod Turner is the founder and CEO of Manhattan Street Capital, the #1 Growth Capital marketplace for mature startups and mid sized companies to raise capital using Regulation A+.
 Turner has played a key role in building successful companies including Symantec/Norton (SYMC), Ashton Tate, MicroPort, Knowledge Adventure and more.
 He is an experienced investor who has built a Venture Capital business (Irvine Ventures) and has made angel and mezzanine investments in companies such as Bloom, Amyris (AMRS), Ask Jeeves and eASIC.

 Manhattan Street Capital, 5694 Mission Center Rd, Suite 602-468, San Diego, CA 92108.